jirkapok/GasPlanner/doc/roadmap.md

     * Add gas index to the depths dropdown in extended mode
     * Add Dropdown for well known tank sizes
     * Add max. narc. depth to the Gas label
+  * Calculators
+    * Distinguish SAC to RMV
+    * Add SAC bellow the RMV text box
+    * Add use as deco to MOD calculator
+    * Add spacing to controls
   * Dive info: Add total deco, if any
   * Settings
     * Extend salinity by adding Brackish water (EN13319)